-Sadly, some of these languages are only known to a few people.
-Take busuu for example – we’re named after a language spoken by only eight people.
+With roughly 7,000 beautiful and diverse languages spoken in the world today, there are many incredible languages to explore.
+Sadly, some of these languages are less widely spoken than others.
+Take Busuu, for example – we’re named after a language spoken by only eight people.

-Others are spoken by huge populations across different countries, and are often popular choices among language learners.
+Others are spoken by huge populations across many different countries, making them popular choices among language learners.

-With around 405 million speakers, Spanish is the second most spoken language in the world.
+With over 1.4 Billion speakers, English is the most spoken language in the world.

 It’s also the official language of the sky – all pilots have to speak and identify themselves in English.